haxorof/ansible-role-docker-ce/README.md

 docker_pkg_name: docker-ce
 # If below variable is set to true it will remove older Docker installation before Docker CE.
 docker_remove_pre_ce: false
+# CAUTION!
+If below variable is set to true it will try to completely remove Docker CE
+# installation and all related files and configuation.
+docker_remove: false
 # Users to be part of the docker group
 docker_users: []
 # Docker plugins.